I’m into geometry, embroidery, electronics, and bright colours. And I really like where those things intersect.

 - Various periods from 2008-2017: Researcher and other things at Science Gallery Dublin, an art + science space exploring the space where ideas meet

-For the last couple of years I’ve been working in maker education and dabbling in embroidery and e-textiles in my free time.
+For the last couple of years I’ve been working in maker education and doing some embroidery and e-textiles in my free time.
 Here are some of the few things I’ve managed to finish in that time:

 - Top Left: I got really into spirolateral geometry a couple of years ago, and embroidered a few patterns with the help of a ruler and a protractor.